powersthegreat/Digital_Communications_Notebooks/README.md

    ```bash
    git clone https://github.com/powersthegreat/Digital_Communications_Notebooks
    ```
 2. **Install Dependencies:** Ensure you have Python and Jupyter Notebook installed on your system.
-The Jupyter package can be installed via the following command:
+The Jupyter package can be installed via the following command (will take up to a minute):
    ```bash
    pip install notebook
    ```